emirik0l/scroll-of-recall/README.md

 Textures adapted for this mod:

-- book_scroll_blank from [unused-textures](https://github.com/malcolmriley/unused-textures).
+- book_scroll_blank from [unused-textures](https://github.com/malcolmriley/unused-textures) by Malcolm Riley.
 CC BY 4.0.
-- book_scroll_written from [unused-textures](https://github.com/malcolmriley/unused-textures).
+- book_scroll_written from [unused-textures](https://github.com/malcolmriley/unused-textures) by Malcolm Riley.
 CC BY 4.0.
-- books.png from [16x16 Assorted RPG Icons](https://merchant-shade.itch.io/16x16-mixed-rpg-icons).
+- books.png from [16x16 Assorted RPG Icons](https://merchant-shade.itch.io/16x16-mixed-rpg-icons) by Shade.
 Free for commercial and non-commercial use.